flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/README.md

 # Prepardness files

 Put your documents in this folder.
-Such as: government advice on preparedness, phone numbers, (surival kit) instructions, leaflets, emergency shelter locations.
+Such as: government advice on preparedness, phone numbers, (survival kit) instructions, leaflets, emergency shelter locations.

 ### Ukraine advisories